isomerpages/moe-temasekpri/_cca/Sports and Games/Taekwondo.md

 #### Objectives

-• To develop an appreciation of Taekwondo as a sport and as an art
+• To develop an appreciation of Taekwondo as a sport and as an art<br>

-• To inculcate the right values in members
+• To inculcate the right values in members<br>
 • To provide students with optimum opportunities to develop their potential and achieve top placing in all divisions in NSG